Student Silent Servant Award Recipients

 For four years Gianna Uribe has served her school with unconditional devotion, effort, and passion.
 She has exemplified a selfless attitude and as president and has worked numerous long hours in giving her classmates and colleagues an enjoyable high school experience.
 Her dedication to her school, her community and her town is showcased by her countless community service hours.
 Giana works many, many hours behind the scenes and is not the type that looks for recognition.
 She is a true joy to be around and leads by example.
 In her position as Student Body President, her dedication and service to our school has been unmatched.
-Just this year alone, Gianna was a big contributor to the can food drive, she oversees all aspect of our community service which includes campus clean up days, clothes drive, as well as numerous other events.
+Just this year alone, Gianna was a big contributor to the can food drive, she oversees all aspects of our community service which includes campus clean-up days, clothes drive, as well as numerous other events.
 Gianna truly exemplifies extraordinary skills by her actions.
-She is constantly making birthday posters for the staff as well as decorating offices to keep the spirts up.
+She is constantly making birthday posters for the staff as well as decorating offices to keep the spirits up.
 I am very proud of her and her positive attitude through all of this.

 Wilder High School, Wilder, ID